level23/druid-client/README.md

 #### `toJson()`

 The `toJson()` method will try to build the query.
-We will try to auto detect the best query type.
+We will try to auto-detect the best query type.
 After that, we will build the query and return the query as a JSON string.

 Example: